-Dancing Corn Raisin Kids Science Experiment is designed for preschoolers and kindergarteners to promote STEM education and hands-on learning in children.
+Dancing Corn Raisin Kids Science Experiment is a fun activity for preschoolers and kindergarteners to promote STEM education and hands-on learning.

 Dancing Corn Raisin is a super fun Kids Science Experiment.
-Most importantly, it is extremely easy to set up since no science equipment or materials!
-Besides, the magical hopping and dancing happening in your jar in seconds will fascinate your little one!
+Most importantly, the set up is extremely easy since you will not be needing any science equipment or materials!
+Besides, the magical hopping and dancing happening in a jar in seconds will fascinate your little one!

 This Dancing Corn Raisin or “Popcorn Goes The Raisin” experiment is two-fold.
-First, the child is advised to pay attention to plain water jar as opposed to the carbonated one.
+First, advise your child to pay attention to plain water jar as opposed to the carbonated one.
 Secondly, you would draw your child’s attention to the carbonated jar on the right to observe whether corn and raisin behave differently once submerged.
 (HINT: one or the other would rise to the surface faster!)

 WHAT You’ll need for this Kids Science Experiment: